GetJenny/python-starchat-client/README.md

 >>> sc_client.address
 ```
 in your python console and copy the address in your browser to check if you are
-able to conect to the StarChat server.
+able to connect to the StarChat server.
 If not, refer to the StarChat
 documentation and make sure that StarChat is running before testing the client.